IBM/iService-ibmi/README.md

 ## Build

+> If you do not have IBM i open source package installed,
+> 1. Start SSH server in your IBM i system by 'STRTCPSVR SERVER(*SSHD)'
+> 2. In IBM i Access Client Solutions(ACS).
+From menu bar, select 'Tools' and then select item 'Open source package managment' to install on your IBM i system.
+> 3. Use your SSH client to connect your IBM i system.
+> 4. Now you are ready to start the build.

 ### Requirements
 Building requires GNU make and gcc.
 These can be installed with `yum`: `yum install make-gnu gcc`